My smoke detector won't turn on

 Electrical

-The answer to 'my smoke detector won't turn on' is that there are several common causes, including a dead battery, a faulty detector, or an issue with the electrical wiring.
-Smoke detectors typically run on battery power or are hardwired into your home's electrical system.
-If the detector isn't receiving power, it won't be able to turn on and function properly.
+The answer to 'my smoke detector won't turn on' is that there are several common causes, including a dead or disconnected battery, a faulty power supply, or an issue with the smoke detector itself.
+Smoke detectors typically run on battery power or are wired directly into your home's electrical system.

 Step-by-Step Guide